 - Company locations?

-- Specifics regarding your industry, and more about your specific job role.
+- More specifics regarding your industry and more about your specific job role.

 - How many people in your household?